mousepawmedia/devdocs/network/source/guides/staff.rst

 Email
 ------------------------------------------

-..
-NOTE:: Email is hosted on Webster, and thus is unaffected by the status of Hawksnest.
+..  note:: Email is hosted on Webster, and thus is unaffected by the status of Hawksnest.

 Email is one of our primary ways of communicating at MousePaw Media.
 You have a company email address issued to you.

-..
-WARNING:: Be sure to check your company email every single day, and
+..  warning:: Be sure to check your company email every single day, and
     respond in a timely fashion!

 You can check your email through the Roundcube or Rainloop web clients.
 This is useful if you don't want to configure an external client, or need to check your email without access to your usual device.

-.. _gstaff_network_email_roundcube
+.. _gstaff_network_email_roundcube:

 Roundcube
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^